A short hike with great views of the Kootenay Plains

 - 1.5 km | Waterfalls in the Canyon

 - Retrace your steps back to the trailhead

-From the highway, follow the well established trail going up on the right side of the creek.
+From the highway, follow the well-established trail going up on the right side of the creek.
 The first section is an easy but steady climb and as you gain elevation the views of the Preacher’s Point area improve.
-The area across the river from where you are is the Survey Hill trail.
+The Survey Hill trail is the area across Abraham Lake from this hike.

 At the junction, continue straight to access the viewpoint overlooking the canyon.
 The trail is less travelled from here and before long turns into a short scramble up an open slope.
 At the top, find your way to the end of the ridge on the left for the best views of the canyon.

-The trail makes its way down to the creek and from there head up toward the canyon until your reach the waterfall blocking the way.
+The trail makes its way down to the creek and from there heads up toward the canyon until your reach the waterfall blocking the way.